NirDiamant/Controllable-RAG-Agent/README.md

 An advanced Retrieval-Augmented Generation (RAG) solution designed to tackle complex questions that simple semantic similarity-based retrieval cannot solve.
 This project showcases a sophisticated deterministic graph acting as the "brain" of a highly controllable autonomous agent capable of answering non-trivial questions from your own data.

-📚 Explore my [comprehensive guide on RAG techniques](https://github.com/NirDiamant/RAG_Techniques) to complement this advanced agent implementation.
+📚 Explore my **[comprehensive guide on RAG techniques](https://github.com/NirDiamant/RAG_Techniques)** to complement this advanced agent implementation with many other RAG techniques.

+🤖 Explore my **[GenAI Agents Repository](https://github.com/NirDiamant/GenAI_Agents)** to complement this advanced agent implementation with many other AI Agents implementations and tutorials.

 🔗 For discussions on GenAI, RAG, or custom agents, feel free to [connect on LinkedIn](https://www.linkedin.com/in/nir-diamant-759323134/).